 Q: Why did you choose to take over Strings for Hope?
-A: Once the former owner decided she did not want to continue on with the company anymore, I realized how many women would be out of work that was so important to their life and I couldn’t leave them jobless.
+A: Once the former owner decided she did not want to continue on with the company anymore, I realized how many women would be out of work. the Work is so important to their lives, and I couldn’t leave them jobless.

 Q: How long have you been a part of the company?
 A: 4 and a half years

 Q: What has been the biggest change in the company since you have taken it over?
 A: The structure of the company, I feel our focus has changed to the lives we are impacting and employing, rather than just making money.

 Q: What is your favorite part of Strings for Hope?
 A: My favorite part is being able to see an impact in a measurable way.
 Being able to connect with my employees shows our strength and our vulnerability.

 Q: What have you learned about the company since taking it over?
 A: It is hard AF.
 I’ve learned it's hard to trust people and "do good" when trying to run a company.
 It's easy to do a kind thing, but it takes a lot to devote your life to trying to change others lives, and I’m continuing to learn each and every day while running this company.